-Join Rod MacDonald & the Humdingers for a fun and low-decibel tour through the life, music and genius of this unique artist, as told in his songs.
+Join Rod MacDonald and The Acoustic Band for a fun and low-decibel tour through the history, humor and passion of America’s freedom songs.

-Rod MacDonald, guitar, has 11 CDs of his songs, including 2014’s Later That Night, as heard on WLRN’s Folk and Acoustic Music.
-He performs frequently in South Florida and throughout North America and Europe, and is a lifelong devotee of popular song.
-He has been an instructor with LLS since 2006.
+Rod MacDonald, guitar, grew up in the Greenwich Village folk scene, and has made 11 CDs of his songs, including 2014’s Later That Night.
+Named Best Local Acoustic Artist by New Times, he performs locally in South Florida and throughout North America and Europe, and is an instructor with LLS since 2006.

 Bill Meredith, percussion, is the backbone of several Palm Beach County rock and roll bands, including Big Brass Bed and Illumination.
 He has toured throughout the US and Canada, and appears on more than a dozen CDs.